bootcamper247/LIRI-Bot/README.md

    ```
        * Name of the venue.
        * Venue location.
-       * Date of the Event (use moment to format this as "MM/DD/YYYY").
+       * Date of the Event (use moment to format this as "MM/DD/YYYY")
-       * The album that the song is from.
    ```

-     * Name of the venue

-     * Venue location

-     * Date of the Event (use moment to format this as "MM/DD/YYYY")

    ![Image of concert-this](https://github.com/bootcamper247/LIRI-Bot/blob/master/images/concert.png)